Enter your email address below and subscribe to our newsletter

 How To Freeze Leftovers

-It will last for a couple of days in the refrigerator for about a week within the freezer.
+It will last for 1-2 days in the refrigerator and up to 1 week in the freezer.

 Transfer the dish to an appropriate container and then seal the container tightly.
 Then freeze or store it in the fridge.
-Before putting it in the refrigerator or freezer, ensure the dish is cold.
+Ensure the dish is cold before putting it in the refrigerator or freezer.

 Use that energy and begin cooking as soon as you can.
 We would like you to be content with the food you prepare.
 We’ve prepared additional tips and tricks regarding the preservation of the gnocchi.